ait-testbed/atb-ansible-zippeddata/README.md

 # Ansible-Role: atb-ansible-zippeddata

 AECID-TESTBED: Downloads archives from a url and unarchives them in a specified location.
+As default it takes datasets from https://zenodo.org/records/7477560

 ## Requirements